jeromeguillaume/konnect-ory-hydra-portal-dcr/README.md

     "client_secret_expires_at": 0
 }
 ```
-Check on Keycloak the creation of this new `client`
+Check on Hydra the creation of this new `client`

 2) Refresh a `client_secret` of an Application
 - Request: